 Don’t let layers of buttery phyllo intimidate you.
 Here’s a recipe for spanakopita success.

 Spanakopita (Greek Spinach Pie) is an essential Greek dish.
-You will rarely encounter a Greek holiday or celebration without one.
+Therefore, you will rarely encounter a Greek holiday or celebration without one.
 In Greece, it’s prevalent supply leads it to be the logical choice for breakfast, lunch or dinner.
 I also love making it for my Los Angeles personal chef clients.

 Finally, scoring your spanakopita after you have assembled it serves two purposes.
 It vents the spanakopita and gets rid of the steam that can build up in the pie, which can make it soggy.
-Also it helps with cutting, since it’s much easier to cut the phyllo before it becomes super flaky.
+In addition, it helps with cutting, since it’s much easier to cut the phyllo before it becomes super flaky.
+Also, baking it in a shallower baking dish will help the steam escape and give you a crispier result.

 Freeze for later